Income Tax Certificate Online

 4. Passport

-5. Utility bills (electricity, water, or gas bill)
+5. Utility bills (electricity, water, or gas bills)

-• Gender: Specifying gender is essential as some government schemes, tax benefits, or social welfare programs may have different provisions based on gender.
-The gender mentioned in the application must match official identity documents.
+• Gender: Specifying gender is essential, as some government schemes or social welfare programs may have different provisions for different genders.
+The gender listed on the application must match the gender on the official identity documents.

 • Aadhaar Card (Mandatory in Most States and UTs): The Aadhaar card is a compulsory requirement in most states as it serves as a universal identity and address proof.
 It ensures transparency and prevents duplication of records.
-You must take care of the fact that your Aadhaar card is linked to your PAN card to avoid discrepancies.
+Ensure your Aadhaar card is linked to your PAN card to avoid discrepancies.

 trivia-img